MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/play_scheduled.md

 ---
 layout: default
 title: Play Scheduled
-parent: Documentation
+parent: AudioSource
 ---

 ## Play Scheduled
 **What it does:**
-Starts playing the sound after the given amount of time with additional buffer time to fetch the data from media and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/#possible-errors)), showing wheter and how playing the sound after the given amount of time failed.
+Starts playing the sound after the given amount of time with additional buffer time to fetch the data from media and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how playing the sound after the given amount of time failed.

 **How to call it:**
 - ```SoundName``` is the ```name``` we have given the sound we want to play after the given amount of time which would be the 10 seconds we've defined